 A few decades earlier parchment is invented.
 This writing material is made from specially prepared untanned skins of animals, mainly sheep, calves and goats.
 It will be used by many cultures for over a thousand years and is believed to be invented by King Eumenes II of Pergamon, a Greek city-state in what is now Turkey.

 Second century – Paper is invented

-A Chinese man named Ts’ai Lun is credited with inventing paper around 105 AD.
-He takes the inner bark of a mulberry tree and bamboo fibers, mixes them with water and pounds them with a wooden tool.
+A Chinese eunuch court official of the Eastern Han dynasty named Ts’ai Lun (or Cai Lun) is credited with inventing paper around 105 AD.
+He takes the inner bark of a mulberry tree and bamboo fibers, mixes them with water, and pounds them with a wooden tool.
 This mixture is poured onto a flat piece of coarsely woven cloth and left to dry, leaving only the fibers on the cloth.
 The Ming dynasty woodcuts below show various stages of the production process.

 Third or fourth century – Oldest bound books

 The Nag Hammadi codices, also known as the ‘Chenoboskion Manuscripts’ are the oldest surviving bound books.
 They are made of papyrus sheets cut from a scroll and bound in sheepskin and goatskin leather.
 The cover has flaps that can be wrapped around the closed book.
 Leather thongs are used to keep the books shut.